AriusX7/tvm-assistant/docs/quickstart.md

 Use [`-tvm setchannels`](commands-reference#-tvm-setchannels) command.
 It will create **sign-ups** and **night action** (host-only) channels.
 Feel free to move the channels around or change their names.
 You can also change channel permissions but it may accidentally break some settings.
 [More about channels.](commands-reference#channels)

+**Important Note:** Due to security reasons, you should not use this command right now.
+This command sets the night action channel, but night actions aren't secure at the moment.
+Please use [`-tvm signups <channel>`](commands-reference#-tvm-signups-channel) to just set the sign-ups channel.

 Users can sign-up as a player, spectator or replacement by using [`-in`](commands-reference#-in-ignored), [`-spec`](commands-reference#-spec-ignored) or [`repl`](commands-reference#-repl-ignored) commands in the **sign-ups** channel.

 ## Step 4